vmware-archive/vrealize-service-broker-full/README.md

 ```

 ##Testing
-Provided the tasks above have been completed, test are configured by editing the test.properties file in the src/main/resources directory.
-Also, ensure that a local mongo db is installed (as per prerequisits, above).
+Provided the tasks above have been completed, tests are configured by editing the test.properties file in the src/main/resources directory.
+Ensure that a local mongodb is installed and running(as per prerequisits, above).

 Tests are run in the usual maven manner:
 ```bash